-Starting a janitorial service does not have to be as difficult as you may think.
+Starting a janitorial cleaning service business does not have to be as difficult as you may think.
 The biggest question to ask yourself is, “what do I want?”.
 Once you’ve done that, make a plan and work the plan.

 - Basic start up costs.
 Which can vary between $500 – $1,000.

 - What types of licensing, permits, certifications, insurance, bonds, worker’s comp, etc. will you need?
 Contact your local governing authorities.
 For the United States, contact sba.gov.

 - Decide if you want to buy into a franchise or start the cleaning business yourself from scratch.
 Take a look at franchisedirect.com to see if there are opportunities for you to franchise.
 Research the pros and cons for whichever decision you make.

 - Decide if you want to use traditional cleaning products or if all natural is more your jam.
 Knowing the chemicals you want to use will also help determine your janitorial cleaning service prices.